About Slovenia Self Drive no.3

 START / FINISH - Ljubljana (or Pula)

-This itinerary is our suggested fly-drive holiday for a tour of Slovenia that concentrates on offering some excellent food and wine tasting experiences.
+This itinerary is our recommended fly-drive holiday for a tour of Slovenia that concentrates on offering some excellent food and wine tasting experiences.
 Starting in the capital, Ljubljana, the route includes National Parks, historic towns, wine regions, mountain passes, beautiful islands and much more.
-This is designed as a circuit from Ljubljana so you can travel out via the Loggar Valley and back directly from the coast or vice versa.
+This is designed as a circuit from Ljubljana so you can travel out via the Logar Valley and back directly from the coast or vice versa.
 It is easily extended by adding nights in some or all locations or, of course, travelling a little further into Croatia to also visit Istria or Zagreb and Plitvice Lakes National Park.

 * our hire cars include Slovenia's Vignette (or highway tax disc) and cross-border Green Card for Croatia, Italy & Austria.